 Now let’s say that, since you will be likely to fire people faster, the costs of a mishire are only 0.65x the annual salary.

-And although I am a big fan of calculations and business cases, since it creates more urgency, let’s definitely not forget about the human aspect in here – both for the people you hire, as well as your current team.
 When easily hiring and firing people, you can heavily impact their vision on employers.
 And at the same time, there’s nothing more damaging for your company culture and team spirit than constantly adding and removing people.

 Gamification to Reduce Time-to-Hire Without Sacrificing Hiring Quality

 Here at Equalture, we have built a library of scientifically-validated game-based assessments to help companies get to know their candidates’ skills, behaviour, and personality in an objective way, rather than having to guess by looking at someone’s resume.
 This way allowing you to reduce time-to-hire while simultaneously improving your hiring quality.
 And allowing you to let go of all the fears making you rush your hiring decisions.

 It is time to reevaluate and revolutionize your company’s recruitment process.

 Try out a game yourself!

 - Know who you need.
 By assessing the current team first, you will get a clear overview of the current representation of your team – so for example, if your team consists of highly flexible people only, or not.
 This will help you determine what to look for in your next hire.

 - Save time screening candidates.
 Game-based assessments, in contrast to traditional tests, can be introduced early in the process, because they are short and immersive, engaging for candidates and allows you to spend time interviewing the high-potentials only, resulting in a shorter time-to-hire and less time spent per hire, while simultaneously improving hiring quality.